varnish/Varnish-Book/varnish_book.rst

    Some other possibly useful examples are:

    - ``varnishtop -i ReqUrl``: displays what URLs are most frequently requested from clients.
-   - ``varnishtop -i ReqHeader -C -I 'User-Agent:.*Linux.*'``: lists ``User-Agent`` headers that contain the ignoring case ``Linux`` string.
+   - ``varnishtop -i ReqHeader -C -I 'User-Agent:.*Linux.*'``: lists ``User-Agent`` headers that contain the regular-expression and ignoring case ``Linux`` string.
-     This example is useful for Linux users, since most web browsers in Linux report themselves as Linux.
+     This example is useful to filter requests from Linux users, since most web browsers in Linux report themselves as Linux.
    - ``varnishtop -i RespStatus``: lists status codes received in clients from backends.
    - ``varnishtop -i VCL_call``: shows what VCL functions are used.
    - ``varnishtop -i ReqHeader -I Referrer`` shows the most common referrer addresses.